 Peruse the Museums

 History lovers will find themselves in museum heaven while in town.
 Admiral Chester Nimitz, the chief commander of the Pacific fleet in World War II was born in Fredericksburg.
 Therefore, it should come as no surprise that the Nimitz Museum is the largest museum dedicated to the Pacific front of WWII in the entire world.
 We have visited WWII museums all over Europe, including Normandy and the Battle of the Bulge site, and none outshine our hometown offering.
 Equally interesting, are the Pioneer Museum, Vereins Kirche at Marktplatz, Fort Martin Scott, and Sauer Beckmann Living History Farm.
 If you’re hoping to take a break from the hustle and bustle of modern life, take a step back in time while you are in Fredericksburg.

 Hike Enchanted Rock

 A visit to Enchanted Rock is often cited by visitors as their number one reason for heading to the Hill Country.
 Hike to the summit and take in sweeping views of the heart of Texas.
-Enchanted Rock is the second largest granite formation in the country.
-It’s also the location of Wes and Tammy’s first date… AND their wedding a few months later.
-But that’s a story for another time.
+Enchanted Rock is the second largest granite formation in the nation.
+It’s also the location of Wes and Tammy’s first date followed by their wedding a few months later.

 Fredericksburg rarely sees a weekend pass without hosting some festival or special occasion.
-Whether it’s Oktoberfest, a landmark in its own right, or the lighted Christmas Parade, or May’s Crawfish Festival… you can be assured there is always something going on!
-Of course Fredericksburg has long been famous for its peaches in summer and magnificent wildflowers in spring.
+Whether it’s Oktoberfest, a landmark in its own right, the lighted Christmas Parade, or May’s Crawfish Festival—you can be assured there is always something going on.
+Of course, Fredericksburg has long been famous for its peaches in summer and magnificent wildflowers in spring.
 No matter when you come, you will be well entertained!